sagshah10/Python-Dictionary-Splitter/README.md

 The retrieve function retrieves either the entire dictionary (if called without any parameters being parsed), or the data stored at a specific location based on the keys parsed by a user.

-to retrieve the entire dictionary, simply call:         dictSplit.Retrieve()
+    To retrieve the entire dictionary, simply call: dictSplit.Retrieve()

     OR

-To access particular dictionary data stored within keys:
+    To access particular dictionary data stored within keys, for example:
-For example:                                    "d['a']['b']" would return 1, if d was stored in memory as the program was running.
+        "d['a']['b']" would return 1, if d was stored in memory as the program was running.

-The same can be achieved by doing:              "dictSplit.Retrieve('a', 'b')" to get the value 1.
+    The same can be achieved by doing:
+        "dictSplit.Retrieve('a', 'b')" to get the value 1.

 RETREIVE ONLY KEYS
 If you would like to just retrieve a list of key names from the dictionary, you simply need to call:

     dictSplit.getKeys()     - By parsing no parameters it returns the keys stored on the "main.json" which is the parent to all other nests.
                             - This would return ["a", "d"]

     OR...

     dictSplit("a")      - to get ["b", "c"] as a return.

 #### 3) Update